MajorNimrod/DuckWeb-Registration-JSON-CSV-Converter/README.md

 No JavaScript knowledge required.
 Users only need to **download one file from their browser** and run **one Python command**.

+**NOTE: I created this for the purpose of club member and staff schedule management for the game dev UO club.
+I am not making any money off of this.
+I am not modifying any data on the registration page, and this is all accessed through DevOps.
+If the company who made the tool or the school wants to take this down, please send me an email.**

 ---

 ## What This Produces